HackyHuang/HackyHuang.github.io/_pages/about.md

   - /about.html
 ---

-I am Kaixuan Huang (黄凯旋), a 4th-year Ph.D. student in Electrical and Computer Engineering Department at Princeton University.
+I am Kaixuan Huang (黄凯旋), a final year Ph.D. student in Electrical and Computer Engineering Department at Princeton University.
 I am fortunate to be advised by Professor [Mengdi Wang](https://mwang.princeton.edu/).
 Before that, I received B.S. in Mathematics and B.S. in Computer Science from Peking University.
-My current research interest is **{reasoning, alignment sciences/techniques of language models/diffusion models, safety and OOD-robustness of langauge models, language model agents}**.
-My research is supported by Google PHD Fellowship.
+My research is partially supported by Google PHD Fellowship.

+My research focuses on identifying robustness issues of LLMs and solving them via scalable data pipelines and algorithmic innovations.
+My recent topics include:

+**Robustness of RLHF and RLVR**:

+- The alignment of LLMs can be easily broken by exploiting parameter-efficient finetuning (PEFT) methods.
+We used prefix tuning methods to construct adversarial prefixes that undo the safety alignment of LLMs <a href="https://arxiv.org/abs/2306.13213">[1]</a>.
+We also developed pruning and low-rank adaptation methods to identify and isolate safety-critical regions of LLMs <a href="https://arxiv.org/abs/2402.05162">[2]</a>.
+- Reasoning models may memorize the problem-solving techniques from the training set and blindly apply them when the input problems are slightly perturbed <a href="https://arxiv.org/abs/2502.06453">[3]</a>.

+**Inference Time Algorithms & Agents**: Scaling up inference-time compute and combining language models with tools are principled approaches to boost capabilities and improve robustness.

+- To accelerate high-quality data generation, we developed efficient decoding algorithm <a href="https://arxiv.org/abs/2405.19715">[4]</a> and inference-time alignment technique <a href="https://arxiv.org/abs/2410.16033">[5]</a>, borrowing techniques from traditional reinforcement learning.
+- Besides handcrafting agents <a href="https://arxiv.org/abs/2404.18021">[6]</a>, I have been thinking about distilling agents into foundation models and improving them through Reinforcement Learning.

+I am also interested in long-term research that can lead to a paradigm shift for the current AI systems.

 News